-The Advanced Methods (12 EC in total) are electives that need to meet special requirements.
+- The Advanced Methods (12 EC in total) are electives that need to meet special requirements.
 Students may choose Advanced Methods electives offered by other research masters at the VU and UvA, or other universities.
-Students who wish to take a methods course from another research master as an elective must meet the following requirements:

-- a. the course must be provided at Research Master's level and should be relevant to the study programme; - b. the course is successfully completed elsewhere during the period that the student is enrolled in the Master's programme Business in Society; - the Programme Director has provided the Examinations Board with a positive c. recommendation; - d. there is no substantial overlap between the course concerned and any other courses in the Master's study programme.

-In addition, students have to meet the following entry requirements for the Advanced Methods Courses: they need to have completed at least 2 of the 3 following method-related courses, namely Research Methods in Business Administration, Qualitative Research Methods in Business Administration, Qualitative Research Methods in Business Administration, and Quantitative Research Methods in Business Administration.
+Students who wish to take a methods course from another research master as an elective must meet the following requirements: - a) the course must be provided at Research Master's level and should be relevant to the study programme; - b) the course is successfully completed elsewhere during the period that the student is enrolled in the Master's programme Business in Society; - c) the Programme Director has provided the Examinations Board with a positive recommendation; - d) there is no substantial overlap between the course concerned and any other courses in the Master's study programme. - 2.
+Students have to meet the following entry requirements for the Advanced Methods Courses: they need to have completed at least 2 of the 3 following method-related courses, namely Research Methods in Business Administration, Qualitative Research Methods in Business Administration, and Quantitative Research Methods in Business Administration.